USTC-AI4EEE/WindMoE/README.md

 ## 3. Datasets

-The data preprocessing code is provided.
+The Goldwind dataset and the data preprocessing code are provided.

 ## 4. Usage